Stirring in the oil patch, Chevron buys Noble for $5 billion

 Based on Chevron’s closing price on Friday, Noble Energy shareholders will receive 0.1191 shares of Chevron for each Noble Energy share.
 But with the list price comes a lot of debt.

-Energy companies had been taking on enormous debt even before the pandemic and energy prices have bouncing all over the place.
+Energy companies had been taking on enormous debt even before the pandemic with energy prices have bouncing all over the place.
 Noble is no exception.

 The total enterprise value of the deal is $13 billion, with Chevron assuming Noble’s debt.